LizBaze/EventTrackerProject/README.md

 - RESTful APIs
 - Javascript

+### Known Issues
+Deletion of the prepopulated books is current not possible due the nature of the database design, as I would need to delete all reviews of that book as well.
+My vision of the end goal is somewhat hindering my ability to complete the project as assigned.
+However, new user created book objects are able to be deleted as they aren't associated with any reviews.

 ### Database Schema
 The project makes use of a relatively simple database schema of four tables; User, Book, Review, and follower.
 The review table not only holds users' reviews of books but serves as a join table between User and Book.